Writing a Perfect PPC Ad - Law Firm Marketing

 For an attorney's website, it's crucial to include the main keyword you are bidding for in the Ad's title line.
 Read more about How SEO Works and how we search for the right keywords for the website.

 Here is where you describe your services and yourself.
 For example, an attorney's website might say:

 - Years of Experience

 - Proven.
 Skilled.
 Affordable Lawyer.

-Here you can tell more about yourself or use a variation of your keyword, but the most important part is your call-to-action: you have to tell the Internet users what you want them to actually do!
+Here you can tell more about yourself or use a variation of your keyword, but the essential part is your call-to-action: you have to say to the Internet users what you want them to do!
 Examples would be:

 - Call to Find Out More!

 The last words on every Google Ad for attorney should be a call to action.